Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 In addition to the basic configuration options, there also has options to configure web attribution and page view tracking.

 !!!warning "Using Marketing Analytics Browser SDK for better campaign tracking"
-    We are migrating the web attribution and page view tracking logic to `webAttributionPlugin` and `pageViewTrackingPlugin`, which was adopted by `Marketing Analytics Browser SDK`.
-We highly recommend using [Marketing Analytics Browser SDK](../marketing-analytics-browser/) for better attribution and page view tracking.
+    We are in the process of migrating web attribution and page view tracking logic to webAttributionPlugin and pageViewTrackingPlugin as adopted by Marketing Analytics Browser SDK.
+For improved attribution and page view monitoring, we highly recommend using [Marketing Analytics Browser SDK](../marketing-analytics-browser/).

 ???config "Other Options"
     |<div class="big-column">Name</div>| Description| Default Value|
     |---|----|---|